Amazebot/bbot/md/Modules.md

 [zapier]: https://zapier.com/
 [express]: https://expressjs.com/

+[alpha]: #alpha--june-2018
+[beta]: #beta--july-2018
+[release]: #release--august-2018
+[post-release]: #post-release--q4-2018

 # bBot Modules

 ## <img src="img/map.svg" height="30"> Roadmap

-bBot is in active development with an alpha release focused on fundamentals for ease of maintenance and supporting quality contributions.
+bBot is in active development with an [alpha][alpha] version focused on fundamentals for ease of maintenance and fully tested module design.

-The upcoming **beta** will include modules that work together to provide bBot's unique features for modelling and executing conversational UI.
+The upcoming [beta][beta] will include modules that work together to provide bBot's unique features for modelling and executing conversational UI.

-The first **release** will add guides and usage examples to get started.
-With at least one of each adapter type to provide full utility and patterns to follow.
+The first [release][release] will add tutorials and examples to get started.
+With at least one of each adapter to provide full utility and patterns.s

-Subsequent **minor versions** beyond release will add adapters for a variety of storage, natural language processing, and messaging platforms (including for voice interfaces).
+Subsequent minor versions [post release][post-release] will add adapters for a variety of storage, natural language, and messaging platforms (including for voice interfaces).

-Our first post-release **major version** will add a UI for conversation designers to prototype and test interactions, while maintaining the flexibility of the programming interface.
+Our next **major version** will add a UI for conversation designers to prototype and test interactions, while maintaining the flexibility for coders.

 ___